Tasktheory/ai-assistant/README.md

 # AI Assistant 🤖

-A powerful AI-powered chatbot that provides instant answers to questions about your company's documentation, style guides, project briefs, and FAQs.
+A powerful AI-powered chatbot that provides instant answers to questions about your company's documentation, style guides, project briefs, and FAQs as well as transforming event concepts into professional poster designs with brand-consistent marketing copy.
 Built with Next.js, the Vercel AI SDK, and OpenAI.

 ## Table of Contents